nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

 The inefficiency problem can be solved by treating different parts of the signal as different samples from the same distribution, while assuming stationarity of the signal.
-In this method, a shorter sliding window is applied to different parts of the signal and the windowed spectrum is averaged from these different samples.
+In this method, a sliding window is applied to different parts of the signal and the windowed spectrum is averaged from these different samples.
 This is sometimes referred to as Welch's periodogram [Welch1967]_ and it is the default method used in :func:`algorithms.get_spectra` (with the hanning window as the window function used and no overlap between the windows).
-However, it leads to the following
+However, it may lead to the following problem:
-problem:

 - Spectral leakage and bias: Spectral leakage refers to the fact that the estimate of the spectrum at any given frequency bin is contaminated with the